Ride Etiquette

 “Car up”/ “Car back” – Vehicle approaching from ahead/behind

-“Hole” / Pointing – Hazard on the road
+“Hole left” or “Hole right” / Pointing – Hazard on the road

 “Slowing” and “stopping” / Patting down – Slow down, prepare to stop

-“Single out” – Move to single file
+“Single out” – Move to single file.
+Outside riders ease off to slot in when singling out.

 “Mechanical” / Hand up – Rider needs to stop